emberjs/ember.js/README.md

 NOTE: Due to the rename, these instructions may be in flux

+1. Ensure that [Bundler](http://bundler.io/) is installed.
-1. Run `bundle install` to fetch the necessary ruby gems.
+2. Run `bundle install` to fetch the necessary ruby gems.
-2. Run `rake dist` to build Ember.js.
+3. Run `rake dist` to build Ember.js.
 Two builds will be placed in the `dist/` directory.
   * `ember.js` and `ember.min.js` - unminified and minified builds of Ember.js

 If you are building under Linux, you will need a JavaScript runtime for